-- Identify funding and staffing of joint resources and facilities commensurate with each Agency's use. - Identify the process by which additional preparedness resources requests will be coordinated. - If applicable, cite the operating plan for management of Incident Management Teams and where it is available. - Supplemental Fire Department Resources (if applicable) - C. Standards: Reference common standards; reference direction for land management and aircraft use. - D. Supplemental Fire Department Resources: (if none are to be utilized, indicate this is N/A) - Identify any Supplemental Fire Department Resources that may be mobilized - Identify hourly compensation rates for any Supplemental Fire Department Resources, as instructed in "Rate Determination" clause of Exhibit G. - E. (insert other items, as applicable).
+- Identify funding and staffing of joint resources and facilities commensurate with each Agency's use. - Identify the process by which additional preparedness resources requests will be coordinated. - If applicable, cite the operating plan for management of Incident Management Teams and where it is available. - Supplemental Fire Department Resources (if applicable) - C. Standards: Reference common standards; reference direction for land management and aircraft use. - D. Supplemental Fire Department Resources: (if none are to be utilized, indicate this is N/A) - Identify any Supplemental Fire Department Resources that may be mobilized - Identify hourly compensation rates for any Supplemental Fire Department Resources, as instructed in "Rate Determination" clause of Exhibit G. - E. Dispatching of Commission Resources: The Federal agencies may request the use of Commission personnel and /or equipment for dispatch to assist in the suppression of wildfires outside the state of Georgia.
+The preference is to deploy resources as GFC employees.
+Commission personnel are allowed the option to mobilize as Administratively Determined employees (AD) hired by cooperating Federal Agencies.
+When the Commission employee opts to go as AD; the resource order and all associated paperwork can be processed at GICC or other cooperating Coordination Center, if agreed by both parties.

-IV.
-PREPAREDNESS
+V. PREPAREDNESS

-A. Protection Planning: Determine efficiencies and document decisions regarding acquisition of protection services and reciprocal assistance.
-Identify placement of crews, engines, air tankers, helicopters, fixed and aerial detection, regulated use, closures, and other joint fire control efforts.

-- B. Protection Areas and Boundaries: Identify areas (map and/or describe). - C. Methods of Fire Protection and Suppression: - Reciprocal (Mutual Aid) Fire Assistance: Document reciprocal initial attack zones.
+- A. Protection Planning: Determine efficiencies and document decisions regarding acquisition of protection services and reciprocal assistance.
+Identify placement of crews, engines, air tankers, helicopters, fixed and aerial detection, regulated use, closures, and other joint fire control efforts. - B. Protection Areas and Boundaries: Identify areas (map and/or describe). - C. Methods of Fire Protection and Suppression: - Reciprocal (Mutual Aid) Fire Assistance: Document reciprocal initial attack zones.
 Document the length of the mutual aid period, normally 24 hours. - Acquisition of Services: Identify areas for reimbursable (cooperative), exchange (offset) or contract (fee basis) fire protection services.
 Method used to establish fee or rate of exchange.
 Terms and conditions.
 Work to be done by Protecting Agency and its responsibilities. - D. Joint Projects and Project Plans: List or reference joint cooperative projects.